 A half-hearted (if that!) effort to locate the start of the portage had us deciding just to paddle around via the north end of the lake.
 In retrospect, we should have put more effort into finding it!
 The low water conditions meant that the trailhead was thirty or forty meters further in than we bothered to walk in our search.

 The Wabakimi area is not especially rich in pictographs.
 The obvious exception is Cliff Lake on the Pikitigushi River system, which hosts one of the Canadian Shield’s largest collections of Anishinaabe rock paintings.
 (See here for an introduction to Cliff Lake.)

 However, we still make a point of getting close to promising vertical rock surfaces.
 As we paddled east from Ogoki Lodge we passed by the rock face in the image below.
 From afar, I thought I saw a caribou image!
-Max is skeptical but figures the best cure to picto fever is just to get closer to the rock in question, so closer we went.
+Max was skeptical but figured the best cure to picto fever was just to get closer to the rock in question, so closer we went.

 The rusty brown”paint” used by the shamans and vision questers back in the day – i.e. two or three or more hundred years ago – was composed of iron oxide (haematite) powder and fish oil.
-It would be applied to the surface with a finger or two; most pictographs are fairly small – with lines 1.5 cm wide and figures 8 or 10 cm long.
+It would be applied to the surface with a finger or two; most pictographs are fairly small – with lines 1.5 cm wide and 8 or 10 cm long.
+Canoes, moose, caribou, or clan totems are the most common images.
 Artery Lake on the Bloodvein River system has the most impressive collection of rock paintings that we have seen.